nikitarevenco/rehype-semantic-blockquotes/README.md

-# remark-semantic-blockquotes
+# rehype-semantic-blockquotes

-A **[remark][]** plugin to extend blockquote syntax to make it simple to mention/cite sources in a semantically correct way.
+A **[rehype][]** plugin to extend blockquote syntax to make it simple to mention/cite sources in a semantically correct way.

 ## Contents